 Bubikovich emphasized the fact that companies who bring engineers and integrators into the equation early on in their decision-making process yield much better results.
-Too often, the panelists noted, the customer has developed their own solution without fully understanding the technology that is available to them.
+Too often, the panelists noted, customers have developed their own solutions without fully understanding the technology that is available to them.
 Similarly, value propositions have to evolve to reflect the multiple ways that robots impact productivity.

 According to Christian Wurll, Technical Director of Logistics at KUKA, most end users look for financial justification for their robotics investments within one to two years, and they tend to look at labor savings alone.
 Justification, Wurll added, must include quality, so that end users understand the true effect that consistent and hygienic robotic technology has on their final product.

 Rethink Robotics’ Rodney Brooks was quick to separate his Baxter robot from the kinds of roles that heavy duty industrial robots take up.
 He has built a robot suitable for basic applications in small to medium businesses.